-The results regarding the population dynamics of the tea mosquito bug at KVK, College of Sericulture, Chintamani, revealed that the incidence of damage caused by the tea mosquito bug (Plate 3&4) on leaves and fruits was observed from the first fortnight of July to the second fortnight of December.
+The results regarding the population dynamics of the tea mosquito bug at KVK, College of Sericulture, Chintamani, revealed that the incidence of damage caused by the tea mosquito bug (Plates 3&4) on leaves and fruits was observed from the first fortnight of July to the second fortnight of December.
 The infestation, which began in July, continued to increase and reached its peak in September.
-The highest infestation was recorded during the second fortnight of September, with a percentage of damage of 15.10% on leaves and 17.11% on guava fruits (Table.
-1).
+The highest infestation was recorded during the second fortnight of September, with a percentage of damage of 15.10% on leaves and 17.11% on guava fruits (Table 1).
 The infestation declined thereafter and completely disappeared from December onwards.
 No infestation on flower buds was observed throughout the investigation.
-The present investigation agrees with the findings of Kumar on guava, who observed the peak population of the pest during the second fortnight of September 18.54% and 39.28% on leaves and fruits of guava at the Dharwad location [5&6].
+The present investigation agrees with the findings of Kumar on guava, who observed the peak population of the pest during the second fortnight of September, 18.54% and 39.28% on leaves and fruits of guava at the Dharwad location [5&6].

 Relationship between weather parameters and tea mosquito bug infestation on guava